ozank/ozank.github.io/theses.md

 ## Ongoing PhD Theses

-- Mohammad Mokhtare, *Planning, Scheduling, and Control of an Agricultural Microgrid for Off-Grid Applications*
 - Yusuf Basri Yılmaz, *Design and Analysis of Dual-speed Synchronous Reluctance Motors for Industrial and Traction Applications*

 ## Ongoing MSc Theses